-A complaint may be defined as 'an expression of dissatisfaction however made, about actions taken or a lack of action'.
+A complaint may be defined as 'an expression of dissatisfaction however made, about actions taken or a lack of action that requires an investigation and formal response in writing'.

 It is in everybody's interest that concerns and complaints are resolved as swiftly as possible.
 Many issues can be resolved informally, without needing to escalate to the formal stages of the complaints process.
 Bishop's Hatfield Girls' School takes concerns seriously and we will make every effort to resolve matters as quickly as possible.